Duality Origami: Emergent Ensemble Symmetries in Holography and Swampland: Acknowledgments

 \section{Acknowledgments}

 We thank A.\ Kidambi, C.\ Nazaroglu, A.\ Westphal, and Y.\ Zheng for useful discussions.
 M.Y.\ is grateful to the KITP, Santa Barbara for hospitality during the Integrable22 workshop.
 M.A.\ and M.Y.\ are supported in part by the JSPS Grant-in-Aid for Scientific Research (19H00689, 20H05860).
-J.M.L. is supported by the Deutsche Forschungsgemeinschaft under Germany's Excellence Strategy - EXC 2121 ``Quantum Universe''.
+J.M.L. is supported by the Deutsche Forschungsgemeinschaft under Germany's Excellence Strategy - EXC 2121 ``Quantum Universe'' and Deutsche Forschungsgemeinschaft through a German-Israeli Project Cooperation (DIP) grant “Holography and the Swampland”.
 J.M.L. thanks Kavli Institute for the Physics and Mathematics of the Universe for its hospitality during the completion of a portion of this work.
 M.Y.\ is also supported in part by the JSPS Grant-in-Aid for Scientific Research (19K03820, 23H01168), and by JST, Japan (PRESTO Grant No.\ JPMJPR225A, Moonshot R\&D Grant No.\ JPMJMS2061).